Nithya-Ganesan-2002/task-management-suite-118472/tasksphere_frontend/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+## Real-Time updates with Supabase

+TaskSphere frontend supports live real-time updates for boards and tasks using Supabase Realtime.
+Changes made in any client or the backend are instantly reflected in your UI via websockets.
+This is powered by the store at `src/lib/realtimeStore.ts` and automatic integration in the UI components (`BoardList`, `KanbanBoard`).

+Environment must have `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` set for realtime to work.

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!